Instagram Model Danielle Knudson Works Her Booty In Skin-Tight Black Leggings, Shows Off Her Athletic Figure

 In the third workout sequence, Danielle adopts a push-up pose and moves her legs back and forth, toning her backside and her shoulder muscles at the same time.
 Throughout the camera spares no detail as to her lithe figure and the natural curves of her athletic body.
 Finally, Danielle shows the viewing audience her version of a walk-out, complete with an adorable photobomb by what appears to be a chocolate labrador passing through — a harness attached to his body signaling that he may be a guide dog or therapy animal.

 As the Inquisitr previously detailed, Knudson has been making waves on Instagram lately for her wonderfully provocative pictures, including a recent snapshot in which she participated in a “champagne shower.”
-Wearing a white t-shirt and black boyshorts, the svelte model make quite the impression with the impromptu — and quite genuine — photoshoot.
+Wearing a white t-shirt and black boyshorts, the svelte model makes quite the impression with the impromptu — and quite genuine — photoshoot.

 Previously to having shared the video showcasing her athletic prowess — though after having given her fans what they want in the form of the champagne shower — Knudson took a turn towards the classic bikini shoot as she shared a black-and-white image inspired by the swimsuit pin-ups of yesteryear.
 Wearing a tiny one-piece detailed in a decidedly retro-inspired style, Danielle showed her admirers exactly why she was such a sought-after commodity in the modeling world.
 Her slight frame is accentuated by the stretching pose, while her hands are lifted to tousle her long tresses, which fall loosely about her back.